google/pprof/doc/pprof.md

 Generally, these options work as follows:
 * **-tagfocus=_regex_** or **-tagfocus=_range_:** Restrict to samples with tags
-  matched by regexp or in range
+  matched by regexp or in range.
 * **-tagignore=_regex_** or **-tagignore=_range_:** Discard samples with tags
-  matched by regexp or in range
+  matched by regexp or in range.

 When using `-tagfocus=regex` and `-tagignore=regex`, the regex will be compared to each value associated with each tag.
 If one specifies a value